cicorias/Castle-Winbuntu/README.md

 ### Upgrading WSL's Ubuntu to 16.04

-One additional observation that I should note is that [while simply removing and reinstalling WSL](https://www.howtogeek.com/278152/how-to-update-the-windows-bash-shell/) is *supposed to* upgrade you from Ubuntu 14.04 to 16.04, this was not true for me, despite what I was pretty sure (at the time) was a supported build (it simply hung indefinitely at the command line, even after I fully uninstalled, rebooted, then repeated the lxrun install..I finally had to manually kill it, - and was still left with 14.04 in the end...).
+One additional observation that I should note is that [while simply removing and reinstalling WSL](https://www.howtogeek.com/278152/how-to-update-the-windows-bash-shell/) is *supposed to* upgrade you from Ubuntu 14.04 to 16.04, this was not true for me, despite what I was pretty sure (at the time) was a supported build (it simply hung indefinitely at the command line, even after I fully uninstalled, rebooted, then repeated the lxrun install..I finally had to manually kill it - and in the end was *still* left with an unaltered version of 14.04).

-However, I was finally able to upgrade to 16.04 using the following set of commands:
+However, not one to acquiesce so easily to such abruptly suspended progress, and now enticed perhaps a bit too unreasonably by the "waxy-shine" of the now "forbidden fruit" of Ubuntu 16.04 to remember giving it at least a quick rinse to dillute any caustic pesticides or cosmetic produce varnishes, I had to spend a fair bit of time mitigating the upgrade "indigestion" in WSL.

+Here's what I needed to do to get everything upgraded more or less successfully to 16.04:

 *From cmd:*